aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The fortune you seek is in another cookie.
+> 🥠 I see money in your future.
+It's not yours though.

-Last update: Sat Aug 31 05:07:19 2024
+Last update: Sun Sep  1 05:09:13 2024

 ### Let's play! 🎮